Neufund/ESOP/README.md

 * Let employees allow company to recover their options if they loose their private key.

 ## Legal Wrapper
-Legal wrapper establishes ESOP and accompanying smart contracts as legally binding in off-chain court system.
-Please read the source document /legal/ESOP.doc , it is really interesting!
+Legal wrapper establishes ESOP and accompanying smart contracts as legally binding in off-chain legal system.
+Please read the source document in /legal folder, it is really interesting!

 A fundamental problem we had to solve is **which contract form should prevail in case of conflict: computer code vs. terms in legal wrapper**.
 It's a story similar to multi-lingual legal documents (like you sign your ESOP with Chinese company which is originally in Chinese but translated to English).

 * In case of ESOP agreement we have an asymmetric situation in terms of information and power.
-Employees are clearly at disadvantage in both.
+Employees are considered at disadvantage in both.
 In such case, to make agreement legally binding, **it must be proven that employee could understand what s/he was signing**.
-Thus we had to make **legal wrapper to prevail over smart contract** as it is extremely easy for any employee to prove s/he could not understood the Solidity code and make court take his/her side.
-If there are any conflicts, English is the ground truth.
-This unfortunate situation will persist until there is a smart contract language that ordinary people can understand or they all learn Solidity.
+Thus we had to make **legal wrapper to prevail over smart contract** as it is easy for an employee to prove s/he could not understood the Solidity code and make court take his/her side.
+If there are any conflicts, English language is to prevail.
+This situation will persist until there is a smart contract language that people are able to understand or they all learn Solidity.
 Whichever happens first.
 * In case of b2b agreements like when Limited Partner joins VC Fund, there is a symmetry both in information and power.
-This allows a smart contract to be a source of truth (if you are rich guy you can always ask your developer buddies to check the contract for you - it may be much cheaper than to ask lawyers to do the same).
+This allows a smart contract to prevail (if you are rich person you can always ask your developer buddies to check the contract for you, still it may be much cheaper than to ask lawyers to do the same).
 In case of b2b the legal wrapper may be limited to just the most important business terms and still hold in court.

 Other fundamental problem is a possible conflict of spirit and letter of the law (remember TheDAO?).
 Can we have bugs in the code or all code is law?
 We are clearly on the side of spirit of law prevailing and our legal wrapper (and corresponding smart contract code!) contains **bug fixing provision** and **provision to change ESOP rules** in chapter 8.

 The same chapter defines a few other blockchain-related provisions like what we do in case of fork and what should happen when employee looses his/her private key (in short: s/he looses all their options so keep your keys safe).

-Technically, wrapper is just a text document stored in ipfs, whose hash is added to ESOP smart contract.
+Technically, wrapper is just a text document stored in IPFS, whose hash is added to ESOP smart contract.
 This document is filled with employee-specific variables and may be printed for reference.
-As you could expect we do not translate EVM assembly to English.
+As you could expect we do not translate EVM bytecode to English.

 ## UI/D-APP
-It's here.
+It's [here](https://github.com/Neufund/ESOP-ui).
 Please note that options subscription form has terminology and content defined in legal wrapper and d-app UI conforms to that.

 ## Development
 ### Compiler
 We use solc 0.4.8. `Dapple` framework that we use for Solidity tests compiles with c++ solc that you should install from repo: http://solidity.readthedocs.io/en/develop/installing-solidity.html.
 We use `truffle v3.2.1` for integration tests and compilation of deployed artifacts, which is using emscripten 0.4.8 solc build.
-(FYI: bytecode produced by c++ and emscripten matches: http://)
+(FYI: bytecode produced by c++ and emscripten is identical: https://github.com/ethereum/solidity-test-bytecode)

 ### Running unit (solidity) tests
 Solidity tests are run with `dapple`.
 This is unfortunate as `dapple` is discontinued and does not support libraries.
 There are a few things I liked about it: debug output, writing to CSV files from Solidity (nice thing for financial simulations), test for events and throws.
 Anyway, I'll never use it again and I plan to port current tests to truffle.